 There was always a tin or two of salmon or sardines in the pantry, and a freshly baked loaf of bread on hand to make the sandwiches.
 The cake set aside for company made the perfect dessert to take.

 On other occasions, often on a Sunday afternoon, we would arrange with relatives to meet at an agreed upon place for a family picnic.
-Favorite spots included a lake shore, on the bank of a quiet stream, along a scenic roadside, or at a public park with swings and teeter totters to amuse the kids.
+Favorite spots included a lake shore, the bank of a quiet stream, along a scenic roadside, or at a public park with swings and teeter totters to amuse the kids.

 It would be decided beforehand who would bring the sandwiches, salads, and desserts.
-Favorite picnic recipe ideas would be shared, but the meal was mostly potluck, so you never knew what you would be eating until you arrived.
+Favorite picnic recipe ideas would be shared, but the meal was mostly potluck, so you never knew what you would be eating until you got there.